What is over-the-counter cryptocurrency trading and what benefits does it offer to traders?

-However, there is an increasing number of OTC brokers and platforms with public profiles, along with plenty of evidence to suggest the presence of large-scale trades.
+However, there are an increasing number of OTC brokers and platforms with public profiles, along with plenty of evidence to suggest the presence of large-scale trades.

-For example, in the HiveEx.com report quoted above, analysis of data from BitInfoCharts revealed that the average trade value of BTC on 3/20/18 was $49,258.
-This was despite the fact that half of all bitcoin trades were less than $645.29, which demonstrates that large trades are bringing up the average value away from the median.
+For example, in the HiveEx.com report quoted above, analysis of data from BitInfoCharts revealed that the average trade value of BTC on March 20, 2018 was US$49,258, despite the fact that half of all bitcoin trades were less than US$645.29, which demonstrates that large trades are bringing up the average value, away from the median.

-An in-depth look into OTC crypto trading raises the sinister-sounding topic of dark pools, which are designed to allow large-scale traders to transact with one another away from traditional exchanges.
+Any in-depth look into OTC crypto trading raises the sinister-sounding topic of dark pools, which are designed to allow large-scale traders transact with one another away from traditional exchanges.